-This project demonstrates how to monitor the voltage of lead-acid batteries (12V and 24V) using an Arduino Uno.
-The voltage input is scaled using a resistor divider to ensure that the battery voltage, which can reach up to 32V, is within the 0-5V range of the Arduino's ADC.
+This project demonstrates how to monitor the voltage of 12V and 24V lead-acid battery systems using an Arduino Uno.
+A resistor divider scales the battery voltage (up to 32V) into the 0–5V range accepted by the Arduino’s ADC.

 Vout = Vin × (R2 / (R1 + R2))